Water Glassing Eggs For Long-Term Storage

 Freezing Eggs

-Crack your eggs into a blender, and use the lowest setting to mix them and scramble them.
+Crack your eggs into a blender and use the lowest setting to mix and scramble them.
 Then pour them into muffin tins and freeze them.
-A silicon muffin mold will give you the most ease in removing the eggs after they’ve adequately frozen.
-Pop them into a freezer bag and store them in the freezer for 6 months.
-Simply thaw them and use them in whatever way you need to – cooking, baking, etc.
+A silicone muffin mold will give you the most ease in removing the eggs after they’ve adequately frozen.
+Pop them into a freezer bag and store them in the freezer for six months.
+Simply thaw and use them however you need to: cooking, baking, and so on.

 Dehydrating Eggs

-For this, you’ll need a dehydrator and pan.
-Scramble all your eggs or just a few, or blend them just as you would for freezing.
-Then dry cook them (without any fat, like oil or butter) over low heat in a pan until the water content of the eggs is sufficiently removed.
+For this, you’ll need a dehydrator and a pan.
+Scramble your eggs or blend them just as you would for freezing.
+Then dry-cook them (without any fat, like oil or butter) over low heat in a pan until the water content is sufficiently removed.

-Place the scrambled eggs in a single layer in a dehydrator at 140°F for 18 hours or until they snap in half.
-Then powder them with a coffee or spice grinder, throwing in a silica packet halfway through to keep them dry in storage.
-Store the powdered eggs in a cool dark place in a mason jar for at least 2 years.
+Place the scrambled eggs in a single layer in a dehydrator at 140°F (60°C) for 18 hours, or until they snap in half.
+Then powder them with a coffee or spice grinder, adding a silica packet halfway through to keep them dry in storage.
+Store the powdered eggs in a cool, dark place in a mason jar for at least two years.

-With this method, chicken farmers run the risk of food bourne illnesses if the dehydration is not done completely and the egg powder is not stored completely dry.
-Therefore use caution when dehydrating your eggs.
+With this method, chicken farmers run the risk of foodborne illnesses if the dehydration is not done completely and the egg powder is not stored completely dry.
+Use caution when dehydrating your eggs.

 Advantages and Disadvantages of These Methods

-The benefit of using these methods as opposed to the water glassing preservation method is you don’t have to worry about keeping the bloom intact or using chlorine-free water.
+The benefit of using these methods as opposed to water glassing is that you don’t have to worry about keeping the bloom intact or using chlorine-free water.
 You also don’t run the risk of accidentally preserving cracked eggs, which results in rotten eggs.

 What you miss is the ability to keep your eggs essentially “fresh” for a much longer period.
-That’s why this method has been employed by homesteaders for centuries and is still widely considered one of the most reliable preservation methods.
+That’s why water glassing has been employed by homesteaders for centuries and is still widely considered one of the most reliable preservation methods.

 Frequently Asked Questions